zenstackhq/zenstack-docs/blog/github-copilot/index.md

 ![Comments generation](comment-gen.png)

-It's also an excellent marketer who warm-heartedly suggested a business idea, a domain name, and a slogan for me 😂.
+It's also an excellent marketer who warm-heartedly suggested a business idea, a new domain name, and a slogan for me 😂.

 ![Slogan generation](slogan-gen.png)

+> ZenStack (https://zenstack _**.io) - a platform that helps developers to focus on what matters most.**_

 ## AI-Assisted Programming - Bless or Curse?